-More often than not, the person you are shopping for would rather receive an experience-based gift instead of a physical gift.
-A national survey conducted by storage finder SpareFoot.com revealed that 81 percent of Americans would prefer the gift of an experience such as concert tickets, yoga classes or a streaming subscription than they would material goods.
+More often than not, the person you are shopping for would rather receive an experience-based gift.
+A national survey conducted by storage finder SpareFoot.com revealed that 81 percent of Americans would prefer the gift of an experience such as event tickets, yoga classes or a streaming subscription than they would material goods.

 The same survey found that 1 in 4 gifts are never used by the recipient, and that 1 in 5 people never use half of the gifts they received.
 That is a lot of wasted wrapping paper, not to mention time and money!